ROHHAD Studies

 Participate in the Study

-The study aims to obtain detailed phenotypic information (information about your child’s health and well-being) on patients with ROHHAD.
+The study aims to obtain detailed information about the health and well-being of individuals with ROHHAD.
 Participation would require filling out a confidential survey that asks questions regarding the patient’s phenotype and past medical history.
-We would also ask for updated to this information on an annual basis.
+We would also ask for updates to this information on an annual basis.
 Your involvement in the project is completely voluntary and there is no compensation for taking part.
-However, we feel this project will help us learn more about this devastating disorder, with the goal of advancing treatment.
+However, we feel this project will help us learn more about ROHHAD, with the goal of advancing treatment.
 We appreciate your help.

 If you have any questions, please contact CAMP at Lurie Children’s at CAMP@luriechildrens.org or 312.227.3300.
 If you are interested in having your child participate in this study, please fill out our online form.
 Thank you very much for considering participation in this project.